 Graduated Driver Licensing (GDL)

-To reduce the death rate, all states have enacted Graduated Driver Licensing (GDL) laws that phase in driving privileges.
-Traffic safety experts agree a that well-designed GDL program includes:
+To keep teen drivers safer on the roads, all states have enacted Graduated Driver Licensing (GDL) laws that phase in driving privileges.
+Experts agree a that well-designed GDL program includes:

 Learn More About Teen Driver Safety